Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 The value stored in _CSRSRV!CsrInitFailReason_ is 7.
-Using the trick with computing an offest for the case of `if (error) ProcessError()` pattern I showed earlier, we quickly identify the call to **_CSRSRV!CsrParseServerCommandLine_** as the one ending in an error.
+Using the trick with computing an offest for the case of `if (error) ProcessError()` pattern I showed earlier, we quickly identify the call to **_CSRSRV!CsrParseServerCommandLine_** in line **67** as the one ending in an error.
 Granted the role implied by this rather expressive function name, perhaps, it would be beneficial to take a look at the command line arguments passed to csrss.exe before we plunge into decyphering the disassembly listings.
 It is achieved using !peb command.

 <div class="env-header">cdb: Retrieving a Command Line</div>
 {% highlight none linenos %}